-Facebook Has Been Saving Call And Text Logs From Android Users For Years, Ars Technica Reports
+Facebook Has Been Saving Call And Text Logs From Android Users For Years, ‘Ars Technica’ Reports

 — CNBC (@CNBC) March 25, 2018

 As news that it had been collecting call and text metadata from Android users surfaced, Facebook issued a “fact check” statement in which it explained that logging call and text history is an opt-in feature in Facebook Lite and Messenger on Android.
 The company stressed that it does not collect call data on the sly and that it never sells the data.
-Ars Technica notes that the statement contradicts details it found from its own investigation of Facebook data downloads as well as the testimonies of Android users who provided their own data.
+Ars Technica notes that the statement contradicts details it found from its own investigation of Facebook data downloads, as well as the testimonies of Android users who provided their own data.